Divorce Divorce

 6. Asset and Debt Division: Dividing marital assets and debts can be complex.
 A lawyer can assist in identifying and valuing assets, ensuring an equitable division according to the law.

-8. Legal Protection: Engaging a divorce attorney ensures that your legal rights are protected throughout the process.
+8. Legal Protection: Engaging a divorce attorney ensures that your legal rights are protected throughout the divorce process.
 They can safeguard your interests and advocate on your behalf if any disputes arise.

 9. Mediation and Alternative Dispute Resolution: If you and your spouse wish to resolve the divorce amicably, a lawyer can assist with mediation or alternative dispute resolution methods, promoting a less adversarial process.